-“One person considers one day more sacred than another, another considers every day alike.
+“One person considers one day more sacred than another; another considers every day alike.
 Each of them should be fully convinced in their mind.
 Whoever regards one day as special does so to the Lord.
-Whoever eats meat does so to the Lord, for they give thanks to God; and whoever abstains does so to the Lord and gives thanks to God.”— Romans 14:5-6.
+Whoever eats meat to the Lord, for they give thanks to God; and whoever abstains does so to the Lord and gives thanks to God.”— Romans 14:5-6.
 What have you heard from your Pastors or Bible Study about their teachings of this passage, and what is your take?

 God is all and all!